verbb/hyper/docs/guides/migrations-upgrades/migrating-from-linkit.md

 ## Migration Process
 The migration consists of two parts; 1.
 Migrating your field to Hyper and 2.
 Migrating the content of elements (entries, etc) to a Hyper Link model.

 Because content is stored per-environment, we'll need to re-run any content migrations on each environment.
 For example, migrating content locally will not change any content on your staging or production installs.
-Migrated fields will, however due to them being store in Project Config.
+Field changes are stored in Project Config and are applied when that configuration is deployed.

 ## Field Migration
 To begin the field migration, you must be on an environment where `allowAdminChanges` is set to `true`.

 Click the **Migrate Fields** button to begin the migration process.
 The next screen will show you the result of the migration and what errors or exceptions were encountered.

-You will only need to do this once, as the field changes are store in Project Config.
+You will only need to do this once, as the field changes are stored in Project Config.

 You can also trigger this via a console command: